jamesklausmeyer/SOC-Home-Lab/docs/firewall-rules.md

   - Accessible only from trusted VLANs and lab for ICMP/core services

 - **Lab VLAN**
-  - Allows stateful communication for core services (DNS, logs, etc.) to trusted and management
+  - Allows stateful communication for core services (DNS via TCP, logs, etc.) to trusted and management
   - Outbound WAN allowed to access package managers and for iterative DNS

 ## Implementation Notes